What is oesophageal cancer?

 More than 1300 people are diagnosed with oesophageal cancer in Australia every year.
 Most of them are aged over 60 years.

 There are different types of oesophageal cancer.
 The most common type is called ‘adenocarcinoma’, which grows in the lower part of the oesophagus.
-This can happen if you have reflex and the oesophagus is constantly exposed to acid from your stomach.
+This can happen if you have reflux and the oesophagus is constantly exposed to acid from your stomach.

 Another common type is ‘squamous cell carcinoma’, which begins in the squamous cells that line the middle and upper part of the oesophagus.